Key Messages About the Northwest from the National Climate Assessment

 While the agriculture sector’s technical ability to adapt to changing conditions can offset some adverse impacts of a changing climate, there remain critical concerns for agriculture with respect to costs of adaptation, development of more climate resilient technologies and management, and availability and timing of water.

-To learn more about how climate change affects the Northwest, explore the resources in the right sidebar.
+To learn more about how climate change affects the Northwest, explore the resources in the sidebar.